 Intricately branched, spiny shrub, 0.5-2.5(-4) m high.
 Fl. white-purple-blue, Apr to May or Aug to Dec.
 Waste grounds.

 General Biology.
 Growth form.
 Shrub.
+Life form.
+More than 2 years.
 Reproduction.
-Seed, root suckers, stem fragments (rarely).
+Seed.
 Dispersal.
 Birds, mammals, water, skinks, garden refuse, soil movement..
 Time of first flowering.
 Second Year.
 Seedbank persistence.
 Probably short, days-1 year.
 Fire response.
 Probably resprouts after fire.